Liquidity ratios explained: types, formulas and examples

 - Can you pay bills using only liquid assets?

-- How financially flexible is your business in the short term?
+- Is your business financially flexible in the short term?

 There are two ways to calculate the quick ratio:

-Both options should lead you to the same ratio.
+Both methods should give you the same result.

 Quick ratio example

 The quick ratio is also called an acid test ratio because acid tests are quick and easy to do.
-Your balance sheet should have all the numbers you need to calculate this ratio.
+Your balance sheet has all the numbers you need.

 What's a good quick ratio?

-- 1.0 or higher: ideal position – you can cover all short-term debts
+- 1.0 or higher: ideal position where you can cover all short-term debts

 When to use the quick ratio

-- gives you a good idea of whether you can cover your expenses over the short term
+- shows whether you can cover expenses over the short term

-- helps you compare differences in cash flow between periods, so you can plan ahead for shortages
+- helps compare cash flow between periods for shortage planning

-- lets you see liquidity to determine if you can afford more expenses or investments
+- reveals if you can afford more expenses or investments

 Current (working capital) ratio